dj0abr/OpenDVM/README.md

 These scripts must be executed **in this order**.

 1. **Install the serial port**
+   - If you’re using a Raspberry Pi with an MMDVM HAT, review the chapter “Raspberry Pi 3/4/5 + MMDVM HAT (headless Raspberry Pi OS)” before continuing.
    - Run the script:
    ```bash
    sudo ./install_serial.sh